HuntsDesk/Ask-JDS/readme/implementation_plan_subscriptions_courses.md

     *   Verify the UI now grants access to the course content.
 3.  **Error Handling**: Test what happens if Checkout is cancelled.
 4.  **Access Control**: Verify that content is correctly gated based on subscription/enrollment status.
+5.  **Metadata Validation**: Verify all required metadata is correctly passed through the entire chain.

 ## Phase 5: Stripe Customer Portal Integration